algorithmica-org/algorithmica/content/english/hpc/arithmetic/float.md

 This trick is known as *Kahan summation*.
 Its relative error is bounded by $2 \epsilon + O(n \epsilon^2)$: the first term comes from the very last summation, and the second term is due to the fact that we work with less-than-epsilon errors on each step.

 Of course, a more general approach would be to switch to a more precise data type, like `double`, either way effectively squaring the machine epsilon.
-It can sort of be scaled by budling two `double` variable together ne for storing the value, and another for its non-representable errors, so that they actually represent $a+b$.
+It can sort of be scaled by bundling two `double` variable together ne for storing the value, and another for its non-representable errors, so that they actually represent $a+b$.
 This approach is known as *double-double* arithmetic, and can be similarly generalized to define quad-double and higher precision arithmetic.

 <!--

 ## Conversion to Decimal

-It is unfortunate that humans evolved to have 10 fingers, because owing to this fact we ended up with a very clumsy numer system.
+It is unfortunate that humans evolved to have 10 fingers, because owing to this fact we ended up with a very clumsy number system.

-Digit is actually also a anatomical term meaning eiter a finger or a toe
+Digit is actually also a anatomical term meaning either a finger or a toe

 Six fingers on each hand would be more convenient, because it would be straightforward to divide numbers by 2, 3, 4 and 6.
 This numbering system was used by ancient Babylonians, and it is still the reason why we have 60 seconds in a minute, 24 hours in a day, 12 months and 6 cans of beer in a pack: you can perfectly divide items by low divisors.

-Four fingers on each hand (like in The Simpsons) would give us a very convenient octal system where you can divide by powers of 2, although most people would not start appreciating it untill invention of computers.
+Four fingers on each hand (like in The Simpsons) would give us a very convenient octal system where you can divide by powers of 2, although most people would not start appreciating it until invention of computers.

 But here we are, and we have a problem of converting binary floating-point numbers to decimal numbers in scientific notation.
 But what does that even mean, exactly?